Cohomological rigidity of manifolds with torus actions: I: Preliminaries

 The case that $K$ is a starshaped $(n-1)$-sphere in the construction above was considered in \cite{IFM13}.
-It turns out that in this case $M(P_K,\mathit{\Lambda})$ is a compact smooth $2n$-dimensional manifold, called a \emph{topological toric manifold}.
-This is because it can also be obtained as a quotient of the moment-angle manifold $\ZZ_K$ by a freely and smoothly acting subtorus (\cite[Proposition 7.3.12]{BP15}).
+It turns out that in this case $M(P_K,\mathit{\Lambda})$ is a compact smooth $2n$-dimensional manifold.
+This is because it can also be obtained as a quotient of the moment-angle manifold $\ZZ_K$ by a freely and smoothly acting subtorus (see \cite[Proposition 7.3.12]{BP15} for the polytopal case).

+{Roughly speaking, $M(P_K,\mathit{\Lambda})$ is a \emph{topological toric manifold} introduced in \cite{IFM13}.
+Indeed, by the definition in \cite{IFM13}, a topological toric manifold is a compact smooth $2n$-dimensional manifold with an effective smooth action of $(\mathbb{C}^\times)^n$ having an open dense orbit and covered by finitely many invariant open subsets each equivariantly diffeomorphic to a sum of complex $1$-dimensional smooth representation spaces of $(\mathbb{C}^\times)^n$.
+A topological toric manifold carries more information of smooth representation of $(\mathbb{C}^\times)^n$ than $M(P_K,\mathit{\Lambda})$.
+But in this paper, we only care about the topological information of a topological toric manifold, which is the same as $M(P_K,\mathit{\Lambda})$.}

-If $\mathit{\Lambda}$ is defined by the primitive vectors of the rays (one-dimensional cones) of a nonsingular complete fan $\Sigma$ and $K$ is the underlying sphere of $\Sigma$, then $M(P_K,\mathit{\Lambda})$ is homeomorphic to the compact smooth toric variety corresponding to $\Sigma$ (cf. \cite[\S 12.2]{CLS11}).
+If $\mathit{\Lambda}$ is defined by the primitive vectors of the rays ($1$-dimensional cones) of a nonsingular complete fan $\Sigma$ and $K$ is the underlying sphere of $\Sigma$, then $M(P_K,\mathit{\Lambda})$ is homeomorphic to the compact smooth toric variety corresponding to $\Sigma$ (see for example \cite{Fra10}).
 So compact smooth toric varieties are contained in the family of topological toric manifolds.
-The construction of $M(P_K,\mathit{\Lambda})$ implies that there is also an analogue of Proposition \ref{prop:equiv hoeom} for topological toric manifolds.
+The construction of $M(P_K,\mathit{\Lambda})$ implies that Proposition \ref{prop:equiv hoeom} is also valid for topological toric manifolds.
+(See \cite[Corollary 8.2]{IFM13} for the equivariant homeomorphism case, and as we know, the extension to the weakly equivariant homeomorphism case corresponds to an automorphism of the torus $T^n$, which is uniquely determined by the matrix $A\in GL(n,\Zz)$ in the definition of the equivalence of characteristic pairs.)